What is Federalism?

 (ii) On the basis of language, e.g., Andhra, Maharashtra and many others.

-Fig: Hindi belt of India (people speaking hindi language)3.
-Besides Hindi, 21 other languages are recognised by the Constitution.
-They are:
+- Besides Hindi, 21 other languages are recognised by the Constitution.

-4. English was to cease as an official language in 1965.
-But there were agitations in many states [specially Tamil Nadu] against this, so English is allowed to continue.
+- English was to cease as an official language in 1965.
+But there were agitations in many states [especially Tamil Nadu] against this, so English is allowed to continue.
 English is the 22nd language.

 - 1% know English as the second or third language.
 The Census of 1991 recorded 1500 distinct languages claimed by people as their mother tongue.